 Southern Nazarene’s graduate programs provide the relevant knowledge and accreditation needed by teachers in our state.
 Our graduate courses are shaped to fit the needs of working professionals.
 With support based on professionalism, community, and faith, SNU is ready to help students succeed.

-Request more information about our MAEL and Alternative Certification Programs here or contact the MAEL office.
+Request more information about our MAEL and Alternative Certification programs.

 Posted on Mon, November 20, 2017